NicolasESchneider/Kings-Corner-Practice/README.md

 # Kings-Corner-Practice
-This is a practice test I guess.
-Many problems may arise due to the RSPECS being poorly written.
-Feel free to change them If you find them not to work correctly
+This is a Practice assessment I built for AO-2.
+Feel free to rework the Rspecs if you find them a little sketchy.